JEE Main 2026 Session 1 Results OUT by NTA: Check Dates, How to Download, Direct Link

-As per the schedule, NTA will release the JEE Main result 2026 for session 1 by February 12, 2026.
+As per the schedule, NTA has released the JEE Main result 2026 for session 1 on February 16, 2026.
 The JEE Main 2026 Session 1 results have become one of the most anticipated announcements for engineering aspirants across India.
 Every year, lakhs of candidates wait anxiously for their performance status in this national level engineering entrance exam.
 The results for Session 1 are crucial as they determine eligibility for JEE Advanced, which ultimately leads to admissions into prestigious institutions like the Indian Institutes of Technology (IITs), National Institutes of Technology (NITs), Indian Institutes of Information Technology (IIITs), and other Centrally Funded Technical Institutes (CFTIs) through JoSAA counseling.

 In this article, we will explore key aspects like the JEE Main session 1 results date, how to check results, score interpretation, percentile calculation, cutoff trends, normalization process, and what the scores mean for your future plans.